-Pranav Prakash will be participating in the 2018 Annual Conference of the Association for Asian Studies that will take place in Washington, D. C. on March 22 and 25, 2018.
-Pranav's paper, “Reenvisioning of Genres and Social Criticism in Ḥasan Sijzī Dihlavī’s The Book of Love,” is part of a special panel by four junior research fellows of the American Institute of Indian Studies (AIIS), Chicago, called “AIIS Showcase on New Research: “Text in Contexts: Genres as Socio-Cultural Agents in South Asia.”
+Pranav Prakash participated in the 2018 Annual Conference of the Association for Asian Studies in Washington, D. C. on March 22 and 25, 2018.
+Pranav's paper, “Reenvisioning of Genres and Social Criticism in Ḥasan Sijzī Dihlavī’s The Book of Love,” was part of a special panel by four junior research fellows of the American Institute of Indian Studies (AIIS), Chicago, called “AIIS Showcase on New Research: “Text in Contexts: Genres as Socio-Cultural Agents in South Asia.”
 More information on the AAS can be found here.

 Pranav Prakash: As part of a new research initiative by the Max Weber Stiftung (WMS), and its newly established M.S.
 Merian–R. Tagore International Centre of Advanced Studies (ICAS: MP), and the Centre for the Study of Developing Societies (CSDS), a workshop on the theme of “History as a Political Category” is being organized in New Delhi on December 11-12, 2017.
 Pranav will be presenting his research paper, “Notes on the Political Origins of Maithili Literary Histories,” as part of their panel on “History and Democracy.”